 The agreement on the internment of Bourbaki’s army set in motion the largest ever intake of refugees into Switzerland.
 Within three days, more than 87,000 soldiers crossed the border, were disarmed by the Swiss military, given medical care by the Red Cross, obtained asylum and were looked after by 188 Swiss municipalities.

 Visiting the Bourbaki Panorama is like immersing into the Val-de-Travers valley, when Switzerland laid the foundations of its humanitarian and neutral tradition.
 This historic event was represented on a 10 x 112 m (originally 14 x 112 m) circular painting by Edouard Castres and his team of helpers, among which young Ferdinand Hodler, in 1881.

 The Bourbaki Panorama Association is committed to the proper conservation of this work of historic importance, representing a precious memorial to humanity.
-The Carène Foundation made a contribution of Sfr.20,000.
+The Carène Foundation made a contribution.

 1 juin 2018